monarch-initiative/embiggen/README.rst

 =========================================================================================
 |pip| |downloads|

-Python graph machine learning and visualization library, with TensorFlow models and graph processing based on Ensmallen.
+Python graph embedding, machine learning, and visualization library, with TensorFlow models and graph processing based on Ensmallen.

 How to install Embiggen